X

 Now that we’ve covered the difference between oil and water-based paints, let’s take a look at how to clean each of these when wet and dry,

-How to Get Wet Paint Out of a Carpet
+Step-By-Step Guide: How to Get Wet Paint Out of a Carpet

 We’ll discuss how to deal with water-based paint and oil-based paint.